-Synchronisation of the timing systems must occur within 60 minutes of the start of each run.
+Synchronisation of the timing systems must occur as close as possible to the scheduled start for the first run of the day.
 Synchronisation of all systems must be maintained throughout each run.
-Timers must not be re-synchronised during any run.
+Timers must not be resynchronised during any run.